top of page

 Moonscaper Chart Editor

 Free Chart Editor (VRDUS compatible).
-Popular and widely used chart editor you can make a drum chart to any song with.
+Popular and widely used chart editor you can map your own drum chart to any song with.
+This is the application used to chart the included songs in-game.
+It syncs pretty well with VRDUS.

 FeedBack Chart Editor

 Free Chart Editor (VRDUS compatible).
-Lesser known chart editor but easy to use and works great with VRDUS.
+Lesser known chart editor but easy to use and syncs well with VRDUS.

 Load Other Players Custom Kits (PC)

-This is where you will place the custom drum kit file you downloaded from the forum, you can place it in any of the slots, if you didn't save a kit, these folders won't be there and you will need to make them yourself, or just save a kit in-game and the game will create that folder slot for you, then place the .json in the slot directory you wish.
-If you placed the .json file in the Slot_1 folder, return to the game and click the "Load" disk button from Slot 1 within the game, if you placed it in Slot_2 folder, click the "Load" disk button from Slot_2 etc.
+If you didn't save a kit yet, these folders won't be there and you will need to make them yourself, or just save a kit in-game and the game will create that folder slot for you.
+If you placed the kit file in Slot_1 directory folder, return to the game and click the "Load" disk button from Slot 1 within the game, if you placed the kit file in Slot_2 directory, click the "Load" disk button from Slot_2 in-game etc.

-When you save a drum kit in-game to save slot to lets say "Slot 0" it will save the file in a subdirectory labeled that.
+When you save a drum kit in-game to a save slot "Slot 0" it will save the file in a subdirectory labeled that.
 Slot 1 will be Slot_1 etc.

 (PC) How to use custom MIDI soundfonts (Removed from v16+ Beta channel only)